Janjanbureh Slavery - The Gambia

-When I wanted to see the chimpanzee during my 2 weeks in The Gambia I had to go inland.
-I took the local bus and arrived in Georgetown, also called Janjanbureh – The Gambia.
-From the slave history perspective this is an impressive place to visit.
-It is situated on the Gambia River and the slaves were put on a boat along or from here to Kunta Kinteh Island, former James Island, I was told.
-Also this island (Kunta Kinteh island) you must visit of course if you are in The Gambia.
+When I wanted to see the chimpanzees during my two weeks in The Gambia, I had to go inland.
+I took the local bus.
+Destination: Georgetown, also known as Janjanbureh.
+From a slavery history perspective, this is an impressive place.
+It’s located on the Gambia River.
+Slaves were put on boats here heading to Kunta Kinteh Island – the former James Island – I was told.

 Georgetown / Janjanbureh - The Gambia

-When you get off the bus in Georgetown and walk around, a boy or man comes to you and wants to show you around the most cruel places.
-He starts talking about the history of this place.
-Because of its strategic location, along the Gambia River it is a good starting point for the British and for slavery.
-Thus the name Janjanbureh was also replaced by Georgetown.
+When you get off the bus and walk around, it doesn’t take long.
+Soon a boy or man will approach you.
+He wants to guide you to the most cruel places.
+He starts telling you about the history.
+About the strategic location along the Gambia River.
+A good base for the British.
+For slavery.
+Therefore the name Janjanbureh was also replaced by Georgetown.

 Historical Wooden House - Janjanbureh